• Skip to main content

 Judge William Clark, a local Shandon rancher and Catholic (along with his wife Joan) built Serra Chapel on their property in 1993.
 It was built in the style of the English architect Christopher Wren who worked on St. Paul’s Cathedral in London.
 It also houses some artifacts from magnate William Randolph Hearst, including a wooden Moorish ceiling from the 13th century.

-To get there, drive east past Shandon, then turn left on McMillan Canyon Road.
+To get there from Paso Robles, take the 46 east past Shandon, then turn left on McMillan Canyon Road.
 You can see the chapel far off in the distance.
 Drive to the base of the chapel to a small parking lot.
 You may be the only car in the lot and the only folks for miles!

-The chapel is only open to the public on Sunday mornings for Catholic services, as well as a yearly summer concert of classical music from Festival Mozaic.
-The grounds are open daily for folks to hike up.
+Open Hours: Serra Chapel and Chapel Hill grounds are open daily for folks to hike up, as long as the parking lot is open.
+The chapel itself is only open to the public on Sunday mornings for Catholic services, as well as a yearly summer concert of classical music from Festival Mozaic.

-There are no official hours posted anywhere, so you may encounter a closure.
+Note: There are no official hours posted anywhere, so you may encounter a closure at any time.

 And the best part: once year in July, Festival Mozaic puts on a show every July at the chapel – see photo above.
 The orchestra sits inside with the big wooden doors open, and the audience sits outside in the evening air.
 With a picnic, friends and classical music wafting over the vines, it’s the ultimate, tucked-away event of the summer.

-Looking back down at the the only car in the parking lot.
+Here we are, starting up the hill on a gorgeous day, and then looking back down at the the only car in the parking lot.
+There were many grapevines along the way.

 Related